Aravind-Terdal/Learning-phase-1/README.md

 # Learning-phase-1
-This is my first fit repository, starting to code
+This is my first git repository, starting to code